SV-ROS/intro_to_ros/README.md

   ```

-Also install the depedanciesusing the following command:
+Also install the depedancies using the following command:

 ```